Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Related Work

+Comprehending visual narratives requires integrating insights from cognitive psychology and computational modeling.
+McNamara and Magliano~\cite{mcnamara2009toward} proposed a cognitive model centered on inference making, coherence construction, and memory integration—key mechanisms in event segmentation.
+In comics research, Cohn's Visual Narrative Grammar (VNG)~\cite{cohn2014architecture,cohn2015getting,cohn2020visual,cohn2021starring} formalizes the roles and structures of panel sequences, providing a hierarchical theory of visual storytelling that has shaped both cognitive and computational studies.
+The Scene Perception and Event Comprehension Theory (SPECT)~\cite{loschky2018viewing,loschky2020scene} extends these ideas by linking perceptual processing with narrative structure, emphasizing attention and temporal organization.
+Building on this, Martens et al.~\cite{martens2020visual} introduced the Visual Narrative Engine, which operationalizes narrative structure using scene and character-level features.

+Machine learning approaches have explored narrative alignment and inference across panels.
+Iyyer et al.~\cite{iyyer2017amazing} applied deep learning to model panel transitions, while Chen and Jhala~\cite{chen2021computational} proposed a manga-specific framework highlighting modality-specific cues.
+Recent cognitive-inspired work has examined event model updating during reading~\cite{brich2024construction}, and hierarchical panel-to-event models have been developed to bridge visual perception with narrative structure~\cite{chen2023framework}.
+Although our evaluation focuses on static comics, the proposed framework is intended as a symbolic scaffold that can extend to interactive digital storytelling.
+Hierarchical graph structures can support branching narratives, dynamic querying, and mixed-initiative authoring, linking multimodal comprehension with generative and interactive systems~\cite{riedl2010narrative,young2013plans}.
+In this sense, our work complements prior interactive narrative research by emphasizing the representational layer that underpins both interpretability and future integration into author-facing tools.

-These studies highlight that visual narratives are structured across multiple hierarchical and multimodal dimensions involving panels, events, and temporal sequences.
-While recent work has explored generation and alignment tasks, few approaches offer symbolic, interpretable representations that enable explicit reasoning across narrative levels.
-Our work addresses this gap by introducing a hierarchical knowledge graph framework that models narrative structure across panel, event, and macro-event levels to support structured, cross-modal reasoning and scalable story comprehension.
+These studies confirm that visual narratives are inherently hierarchical and multimodal, spanning sequential panels, temporally organized events, and overarching narrative arcs.
+However, few prior works offer interpretable symbolic structures that support reasoning across these levels.
+Our framework addresses this need by constructing and linking multimodal knowledge graphs that operate across narrative tiers to support structured and scalable story comprehension.